InfoVizW2018/activity-2-team-graeme-matthew/Activity 2.md

 <h3>Design Study Methodology:</h3>

-<p>Due to the expidited nature of this activity, most of the 9 steps of the design were sped through or even skipped.
+<p>Due to the expedited nature of this activity, most of the 9 steps of the design were sped through or even skipped.
 Most time was spent on the design process after quickly learning about the problem at hand.</p>
-<p>If given a larger amount of time to work on this problem, more steps of the process could be performed.</p>
+<p>If given a larger amount of time to work on this problem, more steps of the process could be performed.
+Discussions with the users of this system would need to occur in the learning stage, to help alleviate the assumptions made above.
+From there the process could continue along the defined steps.</p>

 <h3>Pitfalls:</h3>

 <p>Some of the pitfalls that may occur when designing this visualizations could be as follows:</p>

 <p><b>PF-9: No need for change: existing tools are good enough.</b> There is an abundance of scheduling applications that currently exist.
 It is possible that a scheduling application could be adapted to fit the use case of Seaspan.</p>

-<p><b>PF-: </b> </p>